The effects of the Covid-19 Pandemic on people over 50

 1 in 7 had to do something drastic during the pandemic to make ends meet.

 This included selling belongings, taking out a pension lump sum, taking out a loan and taking a mortgage holiday.
+The number of people choosing to release cash from their home with equity release also went up.*

 4. Impact on lifestyle